 What Are Debt-to-income (DTI) Ratios?

 But what are DTI ratios and how will they affect how much you can borrow to purchase a home?
-Canstar explores what you need to know about the proposed new DTI ratios.
+Canstar explores what you need to know about the new DTI ratios.

-What is a debt-to-income (DTI) ratio?
+What is a debt-to-income ratio?

 A DTI ratio ties the amount you can borrow to your income.
 If a lender restricts your borrowing to a DTI of two, it means you can borrow twice your income.
 So if you earn $70,000, you’ll be able to borrow $140,000 – it’s as simple as that!

-What DTIs are the Reserve Bank proposing?
+What DTIs have the Reserve Bank set?

 What is a loan-to-value ratio?

-For example, if the home you want to buy is worth $1 million, and you have a $300,000 deposit, then you’d require a $700,000 loan to purchase the property.
-This would mean 30% is coming from you, and 70% from the bank: an LVR of 70%.
+For example, if the home you want to buy is worth $1 million, and you have a $300,000 deposit, then you’ll require a $700,000 loan to purchase the property.
+This means 30% is coming from you, and 70% from the bank: an LVR of 70%.

 Generally, if you have the income to support your repayments, a bank is happy to lend up to 80% of a home’s value.
 Meaning you’ll need at least a 20% deposit, $200,000, for the million-dollar property mentioned above.
 A 20%-plus deposit will also, usually, secure you a more favourable interest rate on your mortgage.